I Hope So

-I Hope So (stylized as I hope so) is the twenty first studio album by Japanese singer Akina Nakamori and second studio album to be released during the 2000s.
+I Hope So (stylized as I hope so) is the twenty first studio album by Japanese singer-songwriter Akina Nakamori and second studio album to be released during the 2000s.
 It was released on 14 May 2003 under the Universal Music Japan label.
 The album includes the lead single "Days".

 The album includes four of Akina's original written songs: "Niji", "I Hope So", "Veil" and "Days".

 Promotion

 Singles

 It consists of one previously released single.

 "Days" is the forty second single written by Nakamori herself and Oda Tetsuro.
 It was released on 30 April 2003 under Universal Music Japan.
 It was her only single to be released in that year.
 The single was promoted as an ending theme to the Japanese television drama Onna to Ai to Mystery.
 The single was included in the compilation album Best Finger 25th anniversary selection and All Time Best: Originals.

 The single debuted at number 30 on Oricon Single Weekly Charts.